aitorvs/tiny-coverage/README.md

 gdb -x gdb/automate_coverage.gdb bubble
 ```

-You should have received .gcda files with the information about the code
-coverage that you can now process with [lcov](http://ltp.sourceforge.net/coverage/lcov.php) at will.
+The corresponding `.gcda` files with the information about the code coverage should have been created.
+You can now process them using [lcov](http://ltp.sourceforge.net/coverage/lcov.php) at will.